-- 6.8.2 Employees shall accrue PTO on a prorated basis according to the percentage their FTE bears to full-time.
-Employees' PTO accrual rates shall be established as of January 1 of each calendar year and shall be based on the rate applicable to the number of years of aggregate service the employee will complete within that calendar year.
+6.8.2 Employees shall accrue PTO on a prorated basis according to the percentage their FTE bears to full-time.
+Employees' PTO accrual rates shall be established as of January 1 of each calendar year and shall be

+- based on the rate applicable to the number of years of aggregate service the employee will complete within that calendar year.
 An employee may accrue a maximum of 960 hours of PTO. - 6.9 On-the-job injury shall be as provided in Section 1.12.090 of the Tacoma Municipal Code.
 That section provides in part: - 6.9.1 In the case of a disability covered by State Industrial Insurance or Worker Compensation, the first three (3) calendar days shall be paid at the regular normal pay and charged to earned leave, in the event the time loss is less than fifteen (15) calendar days. - 6.9.2 For one-hundred-twenty (120) working days, the City will pay a supplement payment such that State payment plus City supplement equals eighty-five percent (85%) of regular normal pay. - 6.9.3 Pursuant to Ordinance 27753, adopted November 18, 2008, after the payment and use of the one hundred twenty (120) working days, the employee may request to use accumulated sick leave and/or planned time off (PTO) balances to supplement the time loss pay such that the combination of the supplement and the time loss pay equals eighty-five percent (85%) of the employee's normal wage (the employee's rate at the time of injury plus any longevity pay to which the employee is eligible).
 If the employee elects to use paid sick leave and/or PTO the election will continue until such balances are exhausted or until the employee returns to work.
 Hours deductions from the employee's PTO or sick leave balances shall be determined by dividing the supplement by the employee's regular hourly wage.
 Example: Assume a supplement amount of \$596 dollars is necessary to bring the total to 85%.
-If the employee's regular wage is assumed to be \$23.84, the deduction from sick leave and/or PTO would be \$596/\$23.84=25 hours.

-- 6.9.4 Any employee who becomes disabled prior to completing thirty (30) working days' employment with the City, shall receive the compensation disability allowance for a maximum of thirty (30) working days. - 6.9.5 The above does not apply to Police and Fire commissioned hired prior to October 1, 1977, however, such employees shall have on-the-job injury claims charged against their sick leave accruals in the same manner as other employees of the City. - 6.9.6 For the purposes of this Section, regular normal pay shall be that rate of the classification in which he/she was working in on the date of injury. - 6.10 Group Life Insurance shall be as provided in Section 1.12.096 of the Tacoma Municipal Code.
-The City will pay one hundred percent (100%) of the cost of premiums for those employees electing to participate.
-The amount of insurance an employee may purchase is based on his/her annual salary rounded to the next highest \$1,000 of coverage.
+If the employee's regular wage is assumed to be \$23.84, the deduction from sick leave and/or PTO would be \$596/\$23.84=25 hours. - 6.9.4 Any employee who becomes disabled prior to completing thirty (30) working days' employment with the City, shall receive the compensation disability allowance for a maximum of thirty (30) working days. - 6.9.5 The above does not apply to Police and Fire commissioned hired prior to October 1, 1977, however, such employees shall have on-the-job injury claims charged against their sick leave accruals in the same manner as other employees of the City. - 6.9.6 For the purposes of this Section, regular normal pay shall be that rate of the classification in which they were working in on the date of injury. - 6.10 Group Life Insurance shall be as provided in Section 1.12.096 of the Tacoma Municipal Code.
+The City will pay one hundred percent (100%) of the cost of